I have read a lot of nonsense about micro four thirds cameras. So, I have entered the debate.

 This is going towards telephoto.

-And next is the crop factor on mirrorless cameras which is 2x, which equates to 100mm on a full frame camera.
+And next is the crop factor on micro four thirds cameras which is 2x, which equates to 100mm on a full frame camera.

 To get the same view on an APS-C camera as you get with a 50mm lens on a full frame DSLR you need a lens which is (50/1.6) which is 31.25mm